The Latest

 The Girls’ Education Program at Room to Read equips adolescents with essential life skills that help them complete secondary school, meet day-to-day challenges and make informed, key life decisions in ways that enhance their wellbeing.

-Room to Read's Adolescents Life Skills Assessment for Girls (ALSA) is a tool designed to measure girls' life skills in the context of Room to Read’s research and evaluation work.
+Room to Read's Adolescent Life Skills Assessment for Girls (ALSA) is a tool designed to measure girls' life skills in the context of Room to Read’s research and evaluation work.
 For example, in our evaluation work, the ALSA is used to determine whether students in Room to Read’s Girls’ Education Program are building key life skills at faster rates than their peers.
 Our Girls’ Education Program staff recently updated our curriculum and life skills framework to ensure alignment with the Big Five taxonomy.
 Accordingly, Room to Read’s Research, Monitoring and Evaluation team has revised the ALSA framework to meet the new demands of the program and keep up with the field’s best practices.

 In addition, Room to Read’s Research, Monitoring and Evaluation team has embarked in a journey to redefine the ALSA development and validation practices in order to create assessment experiences that are contextually meaningful, culturally relevant and that can fully support the gender transformative goals of the program.
 In this blog entry I will describe the objectives and outcomes of the ALSA revision, and some of the characteristics that make our work unique.